Loyola Summer Program in Italy 2018

 For a view of the program calendar, visit the Bulletin Board outside of the 4th floor of Bobet.
 Brochures and calendars can be picked up at this location.
 See also Dr. Bednarz in Bobet 403.

-The program costs $4700.
-This amount includes accommodations in Rome, Pompeii/Sorrento, Assisi and Florence.
-All hotels have traditionally provided us with free breakfast.
-Other costs covered by the program include local transportation (buses and metros) and inter-city travel (trains and buses), entry fees for course-based archaeological sites, museums, tuition (6 credit hours), medical insurance and a group dinner.
+The program costs $4300 (does not include airfare).
+This amount includes accommodations in Rome, Florence and Bologna along with free breakfasts offered at the hotels.
+Rome’s housing does not include meals.
+Other costs covered by the program include local transportation (buses and metros) and inter-city travel (trains and buses), entry fees for course-based archaeological sites, museums, gallerias, tuition (6 credit hours), and medical insurance.

 The program fee does not include airfare, meals, or personal expenditures.
-Students will need money for food, entertainment, and optional week-end daytrips.
+Students will also need funds for food, entertainment, and optional week-end daytrips.
 There are nearby grocery stores and a common refrigerator and kitchen is provided in student housing.
-Students choosing to travel to Blue Capri Island need to budget for ferry costs (about 17 euros each way) and other fees for entertainment on the island such as boat fees for the Blue Grotto (approx. 12 euros).
-Students should research their desired activities and food expenses in order to effectively construct their budget.
+Students should research their desired activities and food expenses BEFORE arriving in Rome in order to effectively construct their budget.
 Internet travel sites and guide books are helpful resources for planning a budget abroad.

 The online application and a non-refundable deposit of $600 are due by February 1.
 The balance is due by March 15.
 There is a late fee of $400 for any unpaid balance.
 After April 15 refunds (less the deposit) are made only if the student is able to find an acceptable replacement.
 After May 1 there is no refund offered.
 Students are encouraged to apply for the LaNasa Scholarship for study abroad.